webdew-logo-new_v2-1

 In this section, we'll talk about the different categories of testing and how to test a website effectively.
 So, let's get started!

-Unit Testing
+1. Unit Testing

-The smaller the chunks of code you test, the better the results since testing smaller units provides you a more comprehensive view of the code's performance.
+The smaller the chunks of code you test, the better the results since testing smaller units provides you with a more comprehensive view of the code's performance.
 Moreover, tests execute faster while dealing with small units.

 • For instance, see this login page.